 Country of Publishing

-Equally important is to find out where the book was published, whether it was published in USA or UK or India.
-The question for those published in USA and UK is how do those books reach India?
+Equally important is to find out where the book was published, whether it was published in the USA or UK or India.
+The question for those published in the USA and UK is how do those books reach India?
 Do they come by ships?
 If yes, then which sea route?
 We have got this sorted now.
 So, no worries.

 Country of Printing